 The Marches School actively encourages work experience as it is vital in helping students choose future career options as well as boosting confidence, teaching new skills and providing a valuable insight into the work of work.
 Here is a video of previous Year 10 students talking about their experience.

-Careers Video of the Week: Richard, who is a Cabinet Maker at NEJ Stephenson.
+Careers Video of the Week: Lorna D is a Landscape Architect at Halcrow.

 Current Apprenticeship Vacancies:

 West Pennine Trucks Ltd: Scania Heavy Vehicle Maintenance and Repair Technician Apprenticeship.
 Closing date 31/03/2019

 Hays Travel Ltd: Apprentice Travel Consultant.
 Closing date 30/06/2019

 To search for other apprenticeship vacancies, please click here.

 The full structure of Careers across the Marches Multi Academy Trust can be found here:

 For interview tips and guidance, please click here: Interview tips.

 For tips around the workplace, please click here: Tips for the Workplace